stonefl/stonefl.github.io/_posts/2021-05-31-git-and-gitlab-quick-start-tutorial.md

 #### Clone with SSH Command
-Once you set up your SSH key in your GitLab profile, you can run the following command with corresponding SSH URL to clone the remote repository without inputting username and password.
+Once you set up your SSH key in your GitLab profile, you can run the following command with the corresponding SSH URL to clone the remote repository without inputting your username and password.
 ```
 git clone <URL_SSH>
 ```